 -Could it be possible for agents to avoid using separate systems?

 -How would a SIVVI supervisor be able to monitor this service remotely?

-Keeping complex systems as transparent for the user as possible, Ziwo API library offered an efficient answer to keep all interactions under one system and provide a smooth workflow-for agents with functions like:Auto login, Click-to-call, Embedded Web dialer, Call reports
+Keeping complex systems as transparent for the user as possible, Ziwo API library offers an efficient answer to keep all interactions under one system and provide smooth workflow-for agents with functions like Auto login, Click-to-call, Embedded Web dialer, Call reports

-Benefits: With ZIWO, SIVVI executives can monitor live activity, statistics and take action on their contact center call flow from any location via a web browser.No need for expensive hardware and no maintenance team.
-With Ziwo, SIVVI is sure to have the right tools to scale up their operations, adding new contact centers where they require it and designing innovative services to ensure great customer service.
+Benefits: With ZIWO, SIVVI executives can monitor live activity, and statistics and take action on their contact center call flow from any location via a web browser.
+At the same time, there’s no need for expensive hardware and no maintenance team.
+With Ziwo, SIVVI is sure to have the right tools to scale up its operations, adding new contact centers where they require it and designing innovative services to ensure great customer service.